 - Fainting Seer: Mrs. Yamilah, a stage fortune teller, tries to look into the fate of a woman married to one of the explorers.
 She gets a glimpse into the fate of the husband and seems physically affected.

-- High-Class Glass: In the previous adventure of the series, Captain Haddock had acquired a treasure through inheritance.
+- High-Class Glass: In the previous adventure, Red Rackham's Treasure, Captain Haddock had acquired a treasure through inheritance.
 His newfound wealth is indicated in this album by his residence in a mansion and by his new habit of wearing a monocle.
 Not being accustomed to them, he loses a lot of them.

-- Knife Throwing Act: General Alcazar, exiled in this book, has his own stage act.
-After creating a full Knife Outline around his Indian target, he asks an audience member to blindfold him.
-His blind throw hits right in the center of the fruit held over the target's chest.
+- Knife-Throwing Act: General Alcazar, exiled in this book, has his own stage act.
+After creating a full Knife Outline around his Indian partner, he asks an audience member to blindfold him.
+His blind throw hits right in the center of the tiny disc-shaped target held over Chiquito's chest.

 - A Mythology Is True: In-story example.
 The curse of Rascar Capac is scoffed at by the rational characters.
 Until it turns true to the letter.

 - Nightmare Sequence: Tintin and his companions all have the same nightmare: that they are visited by the Inca mummy Rascar Capac who enters their bedroom by night and then throws a crystal ball on the floor.